iStardust/diffusion12/README.md

 tensorboard --logdir outputs/logs
 ```

-If you would like to reproduce our training results from scratch, delete the `outputs` folder and run the following command:
+If you would like to reproduce our training results from scratch, please download the training data from [here](https://disk.pku.edu.cn/anyshare/zh-cn/link/AAFBDF996C62914377A13FD9B9B239AD6C?_tb=none&expires_at=2025-02-01T10%3A48%3A48%2B08%3A00&item_type=file&password_required=false&title=subclass12-dataset&type=anonymous), unzip `subclass12.zip`, delete the `outputs` folder and run the following command:

 ```bash
 python src/train.py